-A callous is the body’s way of protecting a traumatized area of the foot and can be quite painful, if left untreated may develop into a corn.
+A callous is the body’s way of protecting a traumatised area of the foot and can be quite painful, if left untreated it may develop into a corn.

 A hard corn or callus often causes direct pressure on a nerve, which results in pain.
 Corns can usually be removed with little or no discomfort.
-The hard corn is the most common form of the lesion, although there are many types, each of which are treated accordingly.
+The hard corn is the most common form of the lesion, although there are many types, each of which is treated accordingly.

 Warts and Verrucae

-Ingrown toenails most commonly occur on the big toe and is normally associated with the wearing of tight or narrow shoes associated with incorrect nail trimming.
-Pressure onto toenail forces it to grow into the flesh of the toe.
+Ingrown toenails most commonly occur on the big toe and are normally associated with the wearing of tight or narrow shoes together with incorrect nail trimming.
+Pressure onto the toenail forces it to grow into the flesh of the toe.
 Other causes of ingrown toenails include fungal infections, toe injuries, abnormalities in the structure of the foot, or repeated impact on the toenail from a sporting activity such as kicking a football or long distance running.

 Diabetic Foot Care